Landscaping Equipment

 Maplewood, NJ, was the first town in New Jersey to enact a year-round ban of gas-powered leaf blowers.

-Princeton, NJ, has a seasonal gas leaf blower ban.
+Princeton, NJ, South Orange, NJ, and Glen Ridge, NJ, have seasonal gas leaf blower restrictions.

 Southampton, NY, became the first AGZA Green Zone® on the east coast in 2016 by using only electric-powered maintenance equipment in a town-owned park to reduce noise levels and eliminate carbon emissions and toxic pollutants.